10 Everyday Cube-Shaped Objects: Real-Life Examples of Cube Things

 9. Box

 Be it an empty box, a gift box, or a box containing kitchen tools, all boxes have a story to tell!
 Observe how the box carrying things has 6 faces.
 Observe how the 12 edges and 8 vertices meet 3 faces and 3 edges.
-You should also notice that the box will be having a right angle and that all the sides will be equal in length.
+You should also notice that the box will have a right angle and that all the sides will be equal in length.
 A box indeed is a great example of a cube.

 10. Room